sillyfrog/currentcost-mqtt/README.md

 You will also need to update the `BROKER` variable for your network.

+The included `Dockerfile` is how I run it, but it is not required and can be run standalone.

 This requires a http://currentcost.com/ device, and modification of DNS on your network for this to work.
 This is especially helpful while http://my.currentcost.com/ is migrated to a new server so you can still